AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 **Test Setup:**
 1. Restaurant "Closed Restaurant" (ID: 103) exists in database (see Table 2)
-2. Restaurant status is "Inactive"
+2. Restaurant "Closed Restaurant" status is "Inactive"
-3. Restaurant may or may not have menu items
+3. Restaurant "Closed Restaurant" may or may not have menu items

 **Test Input:**
-1. User searches for restaurant: `Closed Restaurant`
+1. User "janedoe" searches for restaurant: `Closed Restaurant`
-2. User finds restaurant in results (if inactive restaurants are shown)
+2. User "janedoe" finds restaurant "Closed Restaurant" in results (if inactive restaurants are shown)
-3. User clicks "View Menu" button
+3. User "janedoe" clicks "View Menu" button
-4. System processes request
+4. System processes request for restaurant "Closed Restaurant"

 **Expected Output:**
-1. System checks restaurant status
+1. System checks restaurant "Closed Restaurant" status
-2. System detects restaurant is inactive
+2. System detects restaurant "Closed Restaurant" is inactive
 3. Message displays: "This restaurant is currently closed or inactive.
 Menu is not available."
-4. Restaurant information may be shown with inactive status
+4. Restaurant "Closed Restaurant" information may be shown with inactive status
-5. Menu is not displayed (or shown as unavailable)
+5. Menu for restaurant "Closed Restaurant" is not displayed (or shown as unavailable)
-6. User can search for other restaurants
+6. User "janedoe" can search for other restaurants
 7. No error messages or crashes

 **Postconditions:**
-- User sees inactive restaurant message
+- User "janedoe" sees inactive restaurant message for restaurant "Closed Restaurant"
 - System handles gracefully
-- User can continue browsing
+- User "janedoe" can continue browsing

 ---